ScionResearch/genomesizeR/docs/articles/genomesizeR.md

             1       1       1       1       1       1

-Each sample gets a mean genome size, weighted by the abundance of its queries, and a confidence interval that accounts for the uncertainty of every query:
+Each sample gets a mean genome size, weighted by the abundance of its queries, and an interval for that mean that accounts for the estimation uncertainty in the genome size of every query:

     per_sample